Looking after your research dataCode: LIB201 , Offered By: Research Study Skills

 This workshop will help you to get the most out of your data by keeping it safe and secure, organising, describing, archiving and sharing it, and by augmenting it with pre-existing data from a variety of sources.
 You will have the opportunity to put what you learn into practice by starting a data management plan for your own research.

 Please note: this workshop will not include methods of data analysis or detailed advice on research ethics

-All non-final-year research students, ideally between 6 and 12 months into their course.
+All non-final-year doctoral researchers, ideally between 6 and 12 months into their PhD.

 The key aims of the training are:

 to introduce the concept of research data management (RDM)

 to give you an overview of the current context and drivers for managing data

 to help you start planning how you will look after your own data

 to give you some practical data management tips to start using straight away